Code-Institute-Submissions/wilko90-UCFD-Milestone-Daftpunk-Discography/TESTING.md

 <img src="static/images/jigsaw-validator.png">

 * After reseraching the issue the css validator sometimes does not recognise prefixed properties.
-During my tetsing fase I did not encounter any errors beacsue of this.
+During my testing phase, I did not encounter any errors because of this.

 <img src="static/images/jigsaw-validator2.png">

-* Error above is due to a built in bootstrap css class.
+* Error above is due to a built-in bootstrap css class.
 Researched here at [Stack Overflow ](https://stackoverflow.com/questions/51495866/bootstrap-4-0-0-fail-w3c-validation).

 ## Google Light House Testing

-This feature is an open source automated too for measuring the quality of a webpage.
+This feature is an open source, automated tool for measuring the quality of a webpage.
 Any issues shown have been addressed below.

 ## Home page